iamkirankumaryadav/Library/AI/Natural Language Processing.md

 <h3 name="stop">Stop Word</h3>

-- Common words with little meaning on their own are filtered out before processing text.
+- Common words with little meaning are filtered out before processing text.
 - Stop words are filler words like a, an, in, on, and, the, or, etc.
 - Stopwords are ignored and removed so that we can focus on important words instead.
 - Search engines only search based on keywords, they are programmed to ignore stop words.